stuvusIT/ansible_fusiondirectory/README.md

 A dpkg- or pacman-based Linux distribution.

+If you are using Arch Linux, [ansible-aur](https://github.com/pigmonkey/ansible-aur) is required.

 An LDAP server needs to be configured and have the following schemas loaded:

 ```